angulardart/site-angulardart/src/angular/guide/user-input.md

       <p>{!{values}!}</p>
     ''',
   )
-  class KeyUpComponentV4 {
+  class KeyUp4Component {
     String values = '';
   }
 ```

 ## Put it all together

-We learned how to [display data](./displaying-data.html) in the previous chapter.
+The previous page showed how to [display data](displaying-data).
+This page
-We've acquired a small arsenal of event binding techniques in this chapter.
+demonstrated event binding techniques.

-Let's put it all together in a micro-app
-that can display a list of heroes and add new heroes to that list.
+Now, put it all together in a micro-app that can display a list of heroes and
-The user can add a hero by first typing in the input box and then
+add new heroes to the list.
+The user can add a hero by typing the hero's name
-pressing Enter, clicking the Add button, or clicking elsewhere on the page.
+in the input box and clicking **Add**.

 <img class="image-display" src="{% asset_path 'ng/devguide/user-input/little-tour-anim.gif' %}" alt="Little Tour of Heroes">

 Below is the "Little Tour of Heroes"  component.
-We'll call out the highlights after we bask briefly in its minimalist glory.

 <?code-excerpt "lib/src/little_tour_component.dart (little-tour)" title?>
 ```